Edmund Ironside, 1st Baron Ironside: Early life

-Boer War
+Second Boer War

-After attending the Royal Military Academy, Woolwich he was commissioned into the army as a second lieutenant with the Royal Artillery on 25 June 1899.
-Later that year his unit, 44th Battery Royal Field Artillery, was despatched to South Africa.
+After attending the Royal Military Academy, Woolwich he was commissioned into the army as a second lieutenant with the Royal Field Artillery on 25 June 1899.
+Later that year his unit, 44th Battery, RFA, was despatched to South Africa.
 He fought throughout the Second Boer War being wounded three times, and was mentioned in despatches in 1901.
 He was also promoted lieutenant on 16 February 1901.

 At the end of the war in May 1902, he was a member of the small force which escorted Jan Smuts to the peace negotiations.
-He then disguised himself as an Afrikaans-speaking Boer, taking a job as a wagon driver working for the German colonial forces in South West Africa.
+He then disguised himself as an Afrikaans-speaking Boer, taking a job as a wagon driver working for the German colonial forces in German South West Africa.
 This intelligence work ended unsuccessfully when he was identified, but managed to escape.
 This escapade later led to claims that he became the model for Richard Hannay, a character in the novels of John Buchan; Ironside was always amused by these novels when reading about Mr Standfast in the implausibly romantic setting of the passenger seat of an open-cockpit biplane flying from Iraq to Persia.
 He left Cape Town on the HMT Britannic in early October 1902, and arrived at Southampton later the same month.
+However, according to other sources, he conducted his spying activities embedded as a member of the German military staff in 1904, during the early phase of the Herero Wars, and witnessed German atrocities against the native inhabitants.

 Ironside was subsequently posted to India, where he served with I Battery Royal Horse Artillery (RHA), and South Africa, with Y Battery RHA.
 He was promoted to captain in February 1908, appointed to the Staff in September of the same year, and then as a Brigade-Major in June 1909.
 He returned home in September 1912, in order to attend the Staff College, Camberley.